calebrichter/calebrichter.github.io/_posts/2020-08-28-the-story-and-where-I-fit.markdown

 ## Whatever you do for the least of these

-Jesus exhibited a beatiful, sacrificial love by humbling himself and laying down His life.
+Jesus defined beautiful, sacrificial love by dying so that we might live.
 Christ's love and His sacrifice are __the love__ which stands at the center of everything.

 Jesus exhorts us, not only by his actions but also with his words, toward laying down our lives for others.